john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Today, there are two ways that these programming languages could be used in a bitcoin context:

-1. Build support for them into bitcoin as an "embedded consensus" layer (e.g. Omni, Counterparty)[62]
+1. Build support for them into bitcoin as an "embedded consensus" layer (e.g. Omni, Counterparty)[68]
-2. Build support for them into an alternative blockchain (e.g. an altcoin or a sidechain)[63]
+2. Build support for them into an alternative blockchain (e.g. an altcoin or a sidechain)[69]

 In both cases, these alternative programming languages would not be able to operate on satoshis natively.
-Instead, a bridge (also referred to as a "two-way peg" in the literature) would need to be built that would lock satoshis on the bitcoin mainchain, release an equivalent amount of satoshi IOUs inside the new execution environment, and implement some mechanism for converting the IOUs back into satoshis on the mainchain.[64]
-Today, the types of bridges that can be built to and from arbitrarily complex execution environments are limited by bitcoin consensus rules and generally considered less secure than using the bitcoin mainchain directly.[65, 66]
+Instead, a bridge (also referred to as a "two-way peg" in the literature) would need to be built that would lock satoshis on the bitcoin mainchain, release an equivalent amount of satoshi IOUs inside the new execution environment, and implement some mechanism for converting the IOUs back into satoshis on the mainchain.[70]
+Today, the types of bridges that can be built to and from arbitrarily complex execution environments are limited by bitcoin consensus rules and generally considered less secure than using the bitcoin mainchain directly.[71, 72]

-If it were possible to build validity rollups with alternative execution environments on bitcoin, then bitcoin users could experiment with these alternative execution environments while retaining the full ownership security of the bitcoin mainchain.
+If it were possible to build validity rollups with alternative execution environments on bitcoin, then bitcoin users could experiment with these alternative execution environments while retaining the full "self-custodial" ownership security of the bitcoin mainchain.
 Validity rollups would eliminate the need for "satoshi IOUs", since validity rollups built on bitcoin would be able to operate on satoshis natively.
 Additionally, because bitcoin full nodes would only have to verify a proof of correct computation, and not actually replay the full computation needed to execute rollup transactions, implementing these alternative execution models in a validity rollup would impose little-to-no additional computational burden on bitcoin full nodes.

 ### 3.2 New privacy protections

-Bitcoin's transparency makes privacy protocols built on-chain inherently fragile and therefore inadequate for preserving privacy in the long-run.[67]
-Offchain Layer 2 protocols such as Lightning and zkChannels have their privacy own challenges and limitations, largely due to the transparency and limited scripting capabilities of the bitcoin base layer these protocols are built on.[68, 69] As a result, bitcoin users must either follow long, detailed guides about how to gain some semblance of privacy, meticulously following each step and hoping other users do the same so that they can preserve their anonymity set, or else surrender their bitcoin to a centralized or federated offchain system to gain stronger, more easily usable privacy elsewhere.[70, 71, 72]
+Bitcoin's transparency makes privacy protocols built on-chain inherently fragile and therefore inadequate for preserving privacy in the long-run.[73]
+Offchain Layer 2 protocols such as Lightning and zkChannels have their own privacy challenges and limitations, largely due to the transparency and limited scripting capabilities of the bitcoin base layer these protocols are built on.[74, 75] (See the August 2022 zk-PCN paper for a recently proposed improvement to payment channel network privacy.[76]) Because of bitcoin's inherent privacy limitations and the immaturity of the tooling that does exist, bitcoin users must either follow long, detailed guides about how to gain some semblance of privacy, meticulously following each step and hoping other users do the same so that they can preserve their anonymity set, or else surrender their bitcoin to a centralized or federated offchain system to gain stronger, more easily usable privacy elsewhere.[77, 78, 79]

 In the years since Satoshi first contemplated how zk proofs could be used to improve bitcoin privacy, cryptographers have invented new protocols that greatly improve the quality and usability of private cryptocurrency transactions.
 Validity rollups make it possible to implement these new privacy protocols on bitcoin while inheriting the full security guarantees of the bitcoin mainchain.
 This would provide bitcoin users with state-of-the-art privacy without having to give up self-custody of their satoshis.
 Additionally, with a flexible enough proof verification system implemented in the bitcoin consensus rules, bitcoin can be future-proofed so that new advancements in privacy protocols can be adopted without requiring any further consensus-level changes to bitcoin.

-An example of a new privacy technology that could be implemented is the zero-knowledge, end-to-end encrypted transaction technique first described in the Zerocash whitepaper and later implemented in Zcash.[73]
+An example of a new privacy technology that could be implemented is the zero-knowledge, end-to-end encrypted transaction technique first described in the Zerocash whitepaper and later implemented in Zcash.[80]
 Zerocash end-to-end encrypted transactions (also referred to as "shielded transactions") provide the best privacy possible today, cryptographically hiding the transaction amount, the sender address, and the recipient address.
-Shielded transactions also offer the largest theoretical anonymity set, with the upper limit being _the total number of shielded transactions that have been made using the shielded protocol_.[74]
+Shielded transactions also offer the largest theoretical anonymity set, with the upper limit being _an anonymity set equal to the total number of shielded transactions that have been made using the shielded protocol_.[81]

 For example, if there have been 1,000,000 shielded transactions so far, the upper limit of the anonymity set of the next transaction is 1,000,000 since each prior transaction could have each been received by a different user.
 The next sender could therefore be any one of those up to 1,000,000 prior recipients, providing them an anonymity set of 1,000,000 possible users to hide among.
 (Of course, each prior transaction that is linked to the same unique recipient will decrease the upper limit of the anonymity set.
 De-anonymization techniques outside of the blockchain, such as at the network layer, must also be taken into consideration.)

-In March 2021, the Aztec rollup launched on Ethereum, becoming the first rollup to implement the Zerocash protocol in production.[74]
-The developers of Aztec refer to the protocol as a "zk-zk-rollup" due to how zk proofs are used to both provide users with strong privacy and prove the validity of rollup transactions to the Aztec smart contract on Layer 1.[75]
+In March 2021, the Aztec rollup launched on Ethereum, becoming the first rollup to implement the Zerocash protocol in production.[82]
+The developers of Aztec refer to the protocol as a "zk-zk-rollup" due to how zk proofs are used to both provide users with strong privacy and prove the validity of rollup transactions to the Aztec smart contract on Layer 1.[83]
 By moving shielded transactions into a rollup, Aztec is able to offer users significant cost savings compared to performing the same type of transactions on Layer 1.
 Bitcoin users could similarly gain both strong privacy and cost savings for private transactions by moving to a zk-zk-rollup rather than transacting on the bitcoin mainchain.

 **Figure 4.
 An Aztec shielded transaction as shown in the aztec.network block explorer**

 ![figure4_vr](https://user-images.githubusercontent.com/9424721/186952862-66044f20-c2cf-4fb6-9018-d2b8254cd884.png)

-> Image source: [76]
+> Image source: [84]

 A comparison of new onchain private transaction techniques that could be implemented in a validity rollup can be found in Appendix B.